slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - For any item or group of items that is created, it advisable to create data access objects that contain the different types of queries that can be used to retrieve the objects from the database.

-- When only one item type or model is to be retrieved,  the dao must inherit from **de.hybris.platform.servicelayer.internal.dao.DefaultGenericDao**
+- When only one item type or model is to be retrieved,  the dao must inherit from **de.hybris.platform.servicelayer.internal.dao.DefaultGenericDao** , passing the concrete model as the parameter

 	Example: public class DefaultAddressDao extends DefaultGenericDao<AddressModel>